solana-labs/solana/rfcs/0004-leader-rotation.md

 ## Leader Rotation

-* The leader is rotated every `T` PoH ticks (leader period), accoding to the leader schedule
+* The leader is rotated every `T` PoH ticks (leader period), accoding to the leader schedule.
+This amount of time as represented by the PoH ticks is called a slot.

 Leader's transmit for a count of `T` PoH ticks.
 When `T` is reached all the validators should switch to the next scheduled leader.
-Leaders that transmit out of order can be ignored or slashed.
+Leaders that transmit out of order can be ignored.

 All `T` ticks must be observed from the current leader for that part of PoH to be accepted by the network.
 If `T` ticks (and any intervening transactions) are not observed, the network optimistically fills in the `T` ticks, and continues with PoH from the next leader.
 See [branch generation](rfcs/0002-branch_generation.md).

 ## Network Variables

-`N` - Number of voting rounds for which a leader schedule is considered before a new leader schedule is used This number should be large and potentially cover 2 weeks.
+`N` - Number of voting rounds for which a leader schedule is considered before a new leader schedule is used.
+This number should be large and potentially cover 2 weeks.

-`T` - number of PoH ticks per leader period.
+`T` - Number of PoH ticks per leader slot.